Marc-André ter Stegen: 2019–20 season

-On 28 September 2019, Ter Stegen provided an assist to Luis Suárez for the first goal in a 2–0 away win over Getafe, becoming the first Barcelona goalkeeper to provide an assist in La Liga in the 21st Century.
-On 6 October, Ter Stegen marked his 200th game for Barça with a clean sheet in a 4–0 home win against Sevilla.
-He provided another assist on 7 December to Antoine Griezmann for the first goal in a 5–2 home victory vs Mallorca.
+On 28 September 2019, ter Stegen provided an assist to Luis Suárez for the first goal in a 2–0 away win over Getafe, becoming the first Barcelona goalkeeper to provide an assist in La Liga in the 21st century.
+On 6 October, ter Stegen marked his 200th game for Barça with a clean sheet in a 4–0 home win against Sevilla.
+He provided another assist on 7 December to Griezmann for the first goal in a 5–2 home victory vs Mallorca.

-For the first time in his Barça career ter Stegen kept five consecutive clean sheets.
+For the first time in his Barça career, ter Stegen kept five consecutive clean sheets.
 The fifth was against Athletic Bilbao in a 1–0 win on 23 June 2020.
-On 14 August 2020, he allowed eight goals in the 2–8 defeat against eventual winners Bayern Munich in the 2019-20 UEFA Champions League quarter-final in Lisbon.
+On 14 August 2020, he allowed eight goals in the 2–8 defeat against eventual winners Bayern Munich in the 2019–20 UEFA Champions League quarter-final in Lisbon.

 2020–21 season

-After the end of the previous season, it was announced that Ter Stegen underwent a successful knee surgery which would be keeping him out of the team for over two months.
+After the end of the previous season, it was announced that ter Stegen underwent a successful knee surgery which would be keeping him out of the team for over two months.
 He missed several matches and was replaced by Neto.

-On 20 October, Ter Stegen extended his contract with Barcelona that would keep him at the club till 30 June 2025, with a buy-out clause of €500 million.
+On 20 October, 2020, ter Stegen extended his contract with Barcelona that would keep him at the club until 30 June 2025, with a buy-out clause of €500 million.

-On 24 November, Ter Stegen reached his 100th clean sheet with Barcelona in a 4–0 win over Dynamo Kyiv in a Champions League group stage match at the NSC Olimpiyskiy Stadium in Kyiv.
+On 24 November, ter Stegen reached his 100th clean sheet with Barcelona in a 4–0 win over Dynamo Kyiv in a Champions League group stage match at the NSC Olimpiyskiy Stadium in Kyiv.

-On 6 January 2021, in a 3–2 league victory against Athletic Bilbao at the San Mamés, Ter Stegen reached 250 appearances for Barcelona in all competitions, making him the goalkeeper with the fifth–most appearances in the club's history.
+On 6 January 2021, in a 3–2 league victory against Athletic Bilbao at the San Mamés, ter Stegen reached 250 appearances for Barcelona in all competitions, making him the goalkeeper with the fifth–most appearances in the club's history.

 That year, he won the Copa del Rey with the club against the previous runners-up Athletic Bilbao 4–0.

 2021–22 season

-In this season Ter Stegen did not win any trophies with the side and came second in La Liga.
+ter Stegen did not win any trophies with the side and the latter came second in La Liga.
 Barcelona were knocked out in the Champions League group stage and then knocked out in the quarter-finals of the Europa League by Eintracht Frankfurt.
-This season ended with a 2–0 loss at home against Villarreal.
+The season ended with a 2–0 loss at home to Villarreal.

+2022–23 season

+On 30 December 2022, ter Stegen was named Barcelona's fourth captain, after Gerard Piqué's retirement.

+ter Stegen won his fifth La Liga title with Barcelona.
+Leading a Barcelona defence bolstered by the signings of Jules Koundé and Andreas Christensen, ter Stegen won his first Zamora Trophy for conceding just 18 goals in 38 appearances.
+In addition, his 26 clean sheets equalled Paco Liaño's La Liga record set in the 1993–94 season.
+Despite Barcelona's La Liga success, they were knocked out of the Champions League group stage and then eliminated from the Europa League in the knockout round play-offs by Manchester United.